 This closure is necessary to enable excavation of the tunnel boring machine (TBM) retrieval shaft and the construction of supporting infrastructure.
-These activities form stage one of works, which will be delivered by the contractor Cross Yarra Partnership.

-Towards the end of 2018 the remaining length of Childers Street (from Kensington Road to Ormond Street) will be closed to enable stage two of construction.
+From 9 January 2019 the remaining length of Childers Street (from Kensington Road to Ormond Street) will be closed to enable stage two of construction.
 Stage two will involve construction of the decline structure and new track required to tie the Metro Tunnel into the existing Sunbury rail line.

 Childers Street is expected to remain closed to through traffic until late 2022, however during this time dedicated access will be provided for residents on Childers Street and Tennyson Street (south of the truncation) and over-height vehicles accessing the western entrance of the Lloyd Street Business Estate.

 Getting around the area during construction

 While Childers Street is closed to traffic, the shared use path on the southern side of Childers Street will be closed to pedestrians and cyclists.
 Pedestrians will need to use the pathway that runs along JJ Holland Park on the northern side of Childers Street.

 Cyclists will be detoured via Kensington Road and Altona Street.
 Wayfinding signage will be in place to direct cyclists.

 During stage one, parking will be maintained on Childers Street, west of the construction site.
 A U-Turn facility will be constructed to allow vehicles to turn around.
 Approximately five car parking spaces will be occupied on Childers Street.

 During stage two, once the full length of Childers Street has been closed to traffic, long-term temporary car parking will be provided at the corner of Hobsons and Kensington Roads.
 The temporary car park will be built ahead of the full closure of Childers Street.